 Book Review: Personality Plus by Florence Littauer

 Personality Plus is a book that presents four different personalities: The Melancholic, the Sanguine, the Choleric and the Phlegmatic.
 It begins with a fun personality quiz to discover your personality profile (and maybe.. hehe.. that of your significant other as well!)

 Following the personality test, the book highlights the strengths of each type of personality in a section entitled Personality Potential.
 Then, in the next section, the weaknesses of each personality are discussed.
 In the final section, the book ties this all together with a discussion of how knowledge of the different personalities can impact our relationships and how we can integrate this knowledge to improve them.

 Against my natural inclination, I had to read the section dealing with weaknesses.
-Do cholerics have weaknesses?
-Yes, in fact they do – sorry cholerics!
+Do clerics have weaknesses?
+Yes, in fact, they do – sorry choleric!
 This was a humbling experience.
 The phlegmatics were looking very good at this point and I, as a choleric, was enjoying some humble pie (maybe from misunderstanding the melancholics).
 You sunny sanguines are not off the hook – why can you never find your keys?
 Phlegmatics – gotta love the phlegmatics, but .. please.. make a decision!

 The Tie In

 Finally, I liked that the book ties everything into why it is important to be aware of the different personalities.
 Relationships, both personal and professional, can benefit enormously.
 I believe this is the most important point of the book – learning how this knowledge can build (and repair) relationships.
 If we only focus on what our personality type is and use it for better or for worse, we are missing half of the picture.